alamaison/comet/README.md

 ### CMake

-If you're using [CMake] for your project, Comet can set this up for you.
+If you're using [CMake] for your project, Comet can set itself up for you.
 Remember you don't have to compile Comet.
 The CMake files just make it easier to use in an existing CMake project.

-Configure Comet.
-This will export it to the [user package registry]

-    $ cmake -H . -B _builds -DBUILD_TESTING=NO

-In your project, locate the exported project and link it with any targets that need it.

     find_package(Comet REQUIRED CONFIG)
     target_link_libraries(my_project_target PRIVATE comet)